 - Create and schedule a follow-up Benchmark that directly aligns with the Benchmark administered earlier in the year (same rubric, genre, etc.).

-- Share Benchmark directions, expectations, and links with teachers (again, we recommend a 2-week administration window).
+- Share Benchmark directions, expectations, and links with teachers (we recommend a 2-3 week administration window).

 - Schedule time with your Customer Success Manager to review high-level trends.

-💡 One piece of feedback we've received is having NoRedInk embedded into pacing guides helped teachers prioritize what content to teach during each semester.
+💡One piece of feedback we've received is that having NoRedInk embedded into pacing guides helps teachers prioritize what content to teach during each semester.